Raidriar796/Resonite-On-Steam-Deck/README.md

 Native is currently not recommended, as it requires manual fixing and runs in OpenGL as well as many other issues.
 You'll likely want to use Proton to get a remotely usable experience.

-By default Steam will download the native Linux build, in order to use the Windows version with Proton you will need to force it in Resonite's properties (`Properties < Compatibility`).
-From there you can choose any version of Proton you want.
+By default Steam will download the Windows build with Proton 9 selected for you, in order to use the native version you will need to force it in Resonite's properties (`Properties < Compatibility`).
+From there you can choose [Steam-Play-None](<https://github.com/Scrumplex/Steam-Play-None>)

 All tested & working Proton versions:
 - Proton 8